 by LTC Cris Simon

-Earlier this year, I met up with my old high school athletics director when I went to my 25th reunion.
+Earlier last year, I met up with my old high school athletics director when I went to my 25th reunion.
 “Coach” mentioned to me that he thought that the students would benefit from getting a perspective on the world outside their campus.
 I told him that it would be a pleasure, just to tell me when.

 They invited me to go back to my High School to speak the day before Veterans Day.
 Seemed like a perfect opportunity, I thought, because we all want to believe that what we do has a message that resonates with the people we do it for.